How to Troubleshoot Common SSL Issues

 The Problem:

-- Use a Content Delivery Network (CDN): If you’re using a CDN, ensure it supports HTTPS and serves all resources securely.
+- Use a Content Delivery Network (CDN): If you’re using a CDN, ensure it supports HTTPS and that all assets are served securely.

 3. SSL Certificate Mismatch